 Dr Susan Lewis, PhD

-Sue Lewis is the Qualitative Research Specialist with the Research Design Service.
-Her undergraduate degree is in the History (and anthropology) of Art, and she completed her PhD in social anthropology at the University of St Andrews; her thesis focused on the performance of cultural identity in the Isle of Man.
-A post helping to evaluate a health initiative in Scotland – more than two years spent “embedded” into the delivery team – shifted her focus onto the social anthropology of health, and particularly onto new organisational forms in public health and the methodological challenges this work presents.
-She has since applied her research interests to projects in the North East of England, working, for example, on a collaborative project with the first office for tobacco control in the UK.
-Sue’s current research focuses on using ethnographic approaches to understand young people’s risky health behaviours and, with colleagues in Anthropology, on projects relating to the public health impact of illicit alcohol and tobacco.
+Sue Lewis is a Senior Research Associate in the Department of Geography.
+After an undergraduate degree in the History (and Anthropology) of Art and Architecture at the University of East Anglia, she completed a Masters (University of Kent) and PhD (University of St Andrews) in Social Anthropology.
+Her doctoral thesis focused on the practice and performance of cultural identity in the Isle of Man.
+A post-doctoral position helping to evaluate a Big Lottery-funded health initiative in Scotland - more than two years spent "embedded" with the delivery team - shifted focus to the social anthropology of health.
+She has since worked on a range of projects with public health organisations and in communities across the North East of England.
+Examples include: a collaborative project with the first office for tobacco control in the UK, understanding young people's risky health behaviours, and co-producing solutions to "altered eating" with survivors of head and neck cancer.

 Before entering Higher Education as a mature student, Sue worked in the IT industry as a software support consultant and trainer, specialising in accounting software.
-In her spare time, she tries to find the novel that is supposed to be somewhere inside her.
+In her spare time, she tries to find the novel that is supposed to be somewhere inside her... and sings a bit.

 Department of Anthropology